IMPORTANT NOTICE!

 On December 29, 2025, Washington Gas Light Company filed an application for authority to increase its existing rates and charges and to revise the terms and conditions applicable to gas service in its Maryland service territory.

-Written comments on this matter may also be submitted electronically or by first-class mail no later than June 1, 2026.
-Comments submitted electronically must be filed through the Commission’s Public Comment Dropbox, accessible through the Commission’s website at www.pscmaryland.com.
-Instructions for logging into the Public Comment Dropbox are available under the “Online Services” section of the website, by selecting “File/Search Public Comments,” which can be accessed directly via the following link: https://www.pscmaryland.com/online-services/file-a-public-comment/.
-Commenters utilizing the Public Comment Dropbox for the first time are required to complete a one-time registration.
+Written comments on this matter may be submitted electronically or by first-class mail no later than June 1, 2026.
+Details of the e-file system can be found on the Commission’s website, psc.maryland.gov.
 All comments must include a reference to Case No. 9849.
-If submitted by first-class mail, comments must be addressed to Andrew S. Johnston, Executive Secretary, Maryland Public Service Commission, William Donald Schaefer Tower, 16th Floor, 6 St. Paul Street, Baltimore, Maryland 21202.
+If submitted by first-class mail, comments must be addressed to Andrew S. Johnston, Executive Secretary, Maryland Public Service Commission, William Donald Schaefer Tower, 6 St. Paul Street, 16th Floor, Baltimore, Maryland 21202.